-6) Chacklist for specific requirements extension D
+6) Checklist for specific requirements extension D

-Requirem Testing Passed Failed Not Applica Remarks+ D1 Do both phases of the software download, the transmission, and the subsequent installation of software, run automatically and do they not affect the protection of legally relevant software?
+Checklist for Requirements of Extension D Requirement Testing procedures Passed Failed Not Applicable Remarks D1 Do both phases of the software download, the transmission, and the subsequent installation of software, run automatically and do they not affect the protection of legally relevant software?
 D2 Are means employed to guarantee that the downloaded software is authentic?
 D3 Are means employed to guarantee that the downloaded software has not been inadmissibly changed during download?
 D4 Is it guaranteed by appropriate technical means that downloads of legally relevant software are adequately traceable within the instrument for subsequent controls?
-Exp olana tions are needed if there are deviations from software requirement ts.
+Ex Explanations are needed if there are deviations from software requirements.